matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 ## Tradeoffs

-* If the membership of a space would be large (for example: an organisation of several thousand people), this membership has to copied entirely into the room, rather than querying/searching incrementally.
+* If the membership of a space would be large (for example: an organisation of several thousand people), this membership has to be copied entirely into the room, rather than querying/searching incrementally.

 * If the membership list is based on an external service such as LDAP, it is